chrismac39/gdse/README.md

 These are the two features of rainbow filter that the author of gdse finds essential and can't play Grim Dawn without.
 All other features of Rainbow Filter are omitted.
-One other small difference from Rainbow Filter is that gdse colors Pierce damage pink, not red, to distinguish it from Bleed.
+One other small difference from Rainbow Filter is that gdse colors Pierce damage pink, not red, to distinguish it from Bleed (you can opt-in to Rainbow Filter's exact damage color scheme if you prefer it with the `--rainbow-filter-damage-colors` flag).

 gdse works by writing modified copies of some game resources to the `/settings/` directory of your Grim Dawn installation, just like Rainbow Filter.
 It's not compatible with Rainbow Filter or other